bobcook/just_angular_files/README.md

 ```

 ## Local Development
-you will need all these processes running for local development:
+you will need this process running for local development:

 1. `$ cd client && gulp serve`